ashwintumma23/EventbriteDataVisualizations/README.md

 In this visualization, the geographical location of Eventbrite events is plotted on the global map.
 Google Maps API is used, so the values for the location are encoded as the `latitude` and `longitude` values of the location.
 We leverage the power of Google Maps to zoom in and zoom out to have a closer look into any geogprahical location in the world.

 ###### Code Details:
-* Source Code Directory:
-** GoogleMapsAPIHeatMap
-** Read the README.md file in the corresponding directory
+* Source Code Directory: `GoogleMapsAPIHeatMap` (Read the README.md file in the corresponding directory)

-* References
-** Google maps API code samples from Google Developers [website](https://developers.google.com/maps/).
+* References: Google maps API code samples from Google Developers [website](https://developers.google.com/maps/).

 Following figure shows the screenshot of the data visualization